Student Records Policies and Procedures

 Promoting Personal Responsibility and Integrity

-The Vincennes University community strongly promotes the development of a personal values system that focuses on each person assuming responsibility for her/his own actions, and on maintaining dignity and truth.
+The Vincennes University community strongly promotes the development of a personal values system that focuses on each person assuming responsibility for their own actions, and on maintaining dignity and truth.
 The following restrictions outline the primary parameters within each individual shall be held responsible.

 - Students shall not engage in behavior that is disruptive, lewd, or indecent, regardless of intent, which breaches the peace of the community.